Join A Close-Knit Community of Practicing Scientists and Mathematicians

 Combination Degree Programs

-Both programs combine high-quality professional engineering education with a strong background in the humanities, mathematics and the natural and social sciences.
+Webster University offers a unique dual-degree partnership with Washington University in St. Louis.
+This program combines a professional engineering education with a strong foundation in the humanities, mathematics and the natural and social sciences.

 Webster University offers a 2+2 program which combines the BA in Biology (60 credits) and the BS in Nursing (60 hours).
 Webster BA in Biology students who have successfully completed the required prerequisite courses and Global Citizenship Program requirements can apply to transition into the Goldfarb School of Nursing.